-UP 23 MLAs take oath in first Yogi's cabinet reshuffle
+UP: 23 MLAs take oath in first Yogi's cabinet reshuffle

 Lucknow, Aug 21: Uttar Pradesh Chief Minister Yogi Adityanath on Wednesday expanded his council of ministers with 23 ministers taking oath at the Raj Bhavan.
 This is the first rejig of Yogi's council of ministers since he came to power in 2017.
 UP Governor Anandiben Patel administered the oath of office in the presence of the chief minister.